ksator/machine_learning_with_HealthBot/README.md

 This is the output generated when you train your machine learning algorithm with your training data-set.
 The machine learning model is what you get when you run the machine learning algorithm over your training data.
 Once The machine learning model is built, it can be used to classify new data points.

+# Normal distribution

+Also called: Bell curve, Gaussian distribution, Gauss distribution, Laplace–Gauss distribution
+A “normally distributed” data set has most of the data aggregates around its mean in a symmetric fashion.
+Values become less and less likely to occur the farther they are from the mean.
+Think about a factory producing 1 kg bags of sugar.
+They won’t always make each exactly 1 kg.
+In reality, the bags are around 1 kg.
+Most of the time they will be very close to 1 kg, and very rarely far from 1 Kg.
+Example of normally distributed data: height of adults